Isuzu Trooper: Opel/Vauxhall Monterey

+Subaru Bighorn

+In 1992, Subaru sold the Subaru Bighorn with a 3.2-liter V6 gasoline engine and a 3.1-liter, inline-four cylinder turbodiesel engine made available with a four-speed automatic or five-speed manual transmission.
+In mid-1994, Subaru discontinued further sales since the OEM contract signed by Subaru and Isuzu was expiring.
+The only model available was the "Long Handling by Lotus", with either a four-speed automatic transmission or a five-speed manual (turbodiesel only).
+Subaru reported the transmission was worked on with the assistance of Lotus.

 Rollover controversy

 The second-generation Trooper received negative press in the United States when the 1995–1997 models were rated "Not Acceptable" by Consumer Reports for an alleged tendency to roll over under testing.

 In response to a petition from the publication's publisher, Consumers Union, the National Highway Traffic Administration conducted its own tests and found no issue that could lead to a need for a recall.
 However, Isuzu suggested that the magazine's claims had hurt sales of the vehicle.

-After the release of the NHTSA report, Isuzu filed a lawsuit against Consumers Union seeking $242 million in damages, claiming that during Consumer Reports's tests the steering wheel had been twisted more sharply than "a driver is willing or able to make in response to an unexpected event.
+After the release of the NHTSA report, Isuzu filed a lawsuit against Consumers Union seeking $242 million in damages, claiming that during Consumer Reports's tests the steering wheel had been twisted more sharply than "a driver is willing or able to make in response to an unexpected event."

 The judge in the suit, Richard Paez, determined that because Isuzu had engaged in an extensive public relations campaign to refute the claims prior to filing suit, it was considered a public figure, raising the standard for defamation from a simple preponderance of evidence that the report was false to "clear and convincing evidence" that Consumer Reports published the article knowing it was false or with reckless disregard for whether it was true or false.

 The defamation suit went to a jury, which found that eight of the 17 statements in the report questioned by Isuzu were false, with one displaying "reckless disregard" for the truth on the part of Consumer Reports magazine, but that Isuzu was not damaged by that statement.
 Two of the ten jurors on the panel did not believe the magazine believed that the other seven statements were untruthful when they published them.
 Consequently, the full jury panel did not award Isuzu monetary damages for the alleged damage to its reputation and lost sales.

 Isuzu calculated the total cost of the Consumer Reports claims at $244 million.
 As Isuzu was denied damages on all counts, the formal court judgement in favor of Consumers Union entered by Paez required Isuzu to pay CU's "reasonable costs" of defending itself against the suit, not including attorney's fees.